-The Bachelor of Arts (B.A.) in Social Sciences focuses on the study of moral issues in history and human behavior, human rights and cultural issues and the power, change and decision-making within a culture.
-Students examine connections between humans and their environment.
-Prepare for a career in social science.
+The Bachelor of Arts (B.A.) in Social Sciences focuses on the study of moral issues in history and human behavior, human rights, cultural issues, and the power, change and decision-making within a culture.

 Students are challenged to research, rethink and understand the effects of life’s circumstances and issues on individuals, families and societies.
-As part of research projects, students get practical experience in data collection and sampling, statistical analysis and methods, direct observation and archival research.
+As part of research projects, students get practical experience in:

 - Direct observation